Henry Glover: Career

 In 1960, Billy Bland recorded his version of "Let the Little Girl Dance" with Glover, and it was released as a single.
-It was a hit in the US, peaking at #11 on the Black Singles chart and #7 on the Billboard Hot 100.
+It was a hit in the US, peaking at No. 11 on the Black Singles chart and No. 7 on the Billboard Hot 100.

 In early April 1961, Roulette Records president Morris Levy reactivated New York-based American record label Gee Records as a division of Roulette Records and appointed Glover artist and repertoire chief of Gee Records.
 Glover's first release was "Heart and Soul," a 1961 rhythm and blues rearrangement of the 1938 romantic-pop standard of the same name.
 "Heart and Soul" (1961) reached No. 18 on the Billboard Hot 100 popular chart in July of that year and appeared in the 1973 American comedy-drama film, American Graffiti.
 Glover had further success in 1961 in co-writing Joey Dee and the Starliters' number one "Peppermint Twist"; and two years later, The Rivieras recorded Glover's song "California Sun" resulting in a Top 5 hit.
 Glover worked with Louisiana Red during the early 1960s, and also created for a short period his own record label.
 On it Glover recorded both Larry Dale and Titus Turner.
 Glover also produced The Essex in 1963 and 1964.

 Glover later returned to King Records and briefly acted as label head until it was bought by Starday.

 In 1975, Levon Helm and Glover co-founded a new label, RCO Productions, which released two of Helm's solo projects.
 The same year Glover produced The Muddy Waters Woodstock Album, which won a Grammy, and the following year Paul Butterfield's, Put It in Your Ear.
-Also in 1976 Glover partly arranged with Garth Hudson, Howard Johnson, Tom Malone, John Simon and Allen Toussaint the horn section on The Band's concert, The Last Waltz, and thus subsequent album, The Last Waltz.
+Also in 1976 Glover partly arranged with Garth Hudson, Howard Johnson, Tom Malone, John Simon and Allen Toussaint the horn section on The Band's concert, The Last Waltz, and thus the subsequent album, The Last Waltz.

 In 1986 Glover was inducted into the Alabama Jazz Hall of Fame.

 Death

-He died of a heart attack in April 1991, in St. Albans, New York, at the age of 69.
+Glover died of a heart attack in April 1991, in St. Albans, New York, at the age of 69.
 He was survived by his wife, Doris, and a son, Ware and two daughters, Sherry and Leslie.